 one bowl at a time

-our new packaging range replaces up to 330 tonnes of virgin plastic every year. that's equivalent to 8.1 million bowls. across our menu, we’ve seen a 33% reduction in carbon footprint with our guest favourite – the legendary katsu curry – now 62% less carbon intensive
+our delivery range is made using mostly recycled materials + card and replaces up to 330 tonnes of virgin plastic every year. that's equivalent to 8.1 million bowls. across our menu, we’ve seen a 33% reduction in carbon footprint with our guest favourite – the legendary katsu curry – now 62% less carbon intensive

 small choices for big change